SAP-samples/teched2023-AD266/exercises/ex2/README.md

 As discussed in the previous exercise, for registering the user for an event/session, we will use a synthetic remote OpenAPI service.

-In this exercise, we will look at adapting the [`RegistrationServiceHandler`](../../srv/src/main/java/com/sap/cloud/sdk/demo/ad266/remote/RegistrationServiceHandler.java) to handle all communication with the remote OpenAPI service. and take care of registering the user.
-We would be interacting with a synthetic OpenAPI service to achieve this.
+In this exercise, we will look at adapting the [`RegistrationServiceHandler`](../../srv/src/main/java/com/sap/cloud/sdk/demo/ad266/remote/RegistrationServiceHandler.java) to handle all communication with the remote OpenAPI service.

 Let's learn how you can leverage the SAP Cloud SDK to consume a remote OpenAPI service.

-## 2.1 Familiarising yourself with the remote OpenAPI service
+## 2.1 Familiarising Yourself with the Remote OpenAPI Service

  The OpenAPI service is available at `https://ad266-registration.cfapps.eu10-004.hana.ondemand.com`.
 For the sake of simplicity, we will assume that you don't have to authenticate yourself to access the service.

 1. [ ] 🔨 **Head to https://ad266-registration.cfapps.eu10-004.hana.ondemand.com/api-docs and explore the OpenAPI specification of the service.**

-The most important endpoints, that we will be consuming in our application are:
+The most important endpoints that we will be consuming in our application are:
    1. `/events`: Lists all the available events.
    2. `/events/{eventId}/register`: Allows you to register for an event.
    3. `/events/{eventId}/sessions/{sessionId}/register`: Allows you to register for a session.

 Next, we will use the SAP Cloud SDK to consume this remote OpenAPI service.

-## 2.2 Add SAP Cloud SDK to your project and generate a typed OpenAPI client
+## 2.2 Add SAP Cloud SDK to Your Project and Generate a Typed OpenAPI Client

-In order to connect to the remote OpenAPI service we will generate a [typed OpenAPI client](https://sap.github.io/cloud-sdk/docs/java/v5/features/rest/overview).
+To connect to the remote OpenAPI service we will generate a [typed OpenAPI client](https://sap.github.io/cloud-sdk/docs/java/v5/features/rest/overview).

 - [ ] 🔨**Head to the `<plugin>` section of the `srv/pom.xml` file and add the following plugin configuration:**